rmartinho/flamingdangerzone/_posts/cxx11/2012-12-09-optimal-tuple-iii.markdown

 And we finally have enough machinery in place to start the actual tuple class.
-So far everything was done on the metaprogramming level, but [the next post][next] in this series will finally involve a bit at the "regular" program level.
+So far everything was done on the metaprogramming level, but [the next post] in this series will finally involve a bit at the "regular" program level.

  [mapping1]: /images/2012-12-09-optimal-tuple-iii-01.png